How often do you check the analytics data for your SaaS lead generation campaigns? Weekly? More often? Less?

 4) Landing Page Conversions

-If a visitor is clicking on your CTA but not converting on landing page, this tells you that something is wrong with that page.
-Your CTA did the hard work and succeeded in getting a visitor to click through, but something put them off from filling in the form and converting into a lead.
+If a visitor is clicking on your CTA but not converting on your landing page, this tells you that something is wrong with that page.
+Your CTA did the hard work in getting a visitor to click through, but something put them off from filling in the form and converting into a lead.

 Are there lots of distractions on your landing page that take the focus away from your content offer?
 Is the form too long in relation to the value of your content offer?